-In this step-by-step tutorial, you'll learn how to perform data scraping in Elixir with Crawly.
-Let's dive in!
+In this step-by-step tutorial, you'll learn how to perform web scraping in Elixir with Crawly, from basic data extraction to handling pagination and avoiding blocks.

 Can You Scrape Websites with Elixir?